New Students

 Can I get retroactive credits?
 How?

 Please refer to the College of Letters & Science Undergraduate Guide to view the Credit By Course Examination/Retroactive Credit Policy (Credits —> Credit By Course Examination/Retroactive Credits).
+Retroactive credits can be awarded to students regardless of how they started learning a language – whether through academic coursework, using a language at home, or independent study.

 How do I determine the number of retroactive credits I will receive?